 In the misty distant past of the interwebs, webmasters realized that Google loved keywords: specific words that searchers are most likely to enter into Google.
 More importantly, Google really loved long tail keywords: or specific phrases commonly used by searchers.

 Obviously, this means that in order to drive up organic search engine traffic, you need to use keywords and long tail keywords especially.
 Keywords will put you on Google’s radar, but long tail keywords will put you at the top of Google’s search return list.

 This early reliance by Google on keywords led to many unscrupulous webmasters creating low-quality content.
 Webmasters quickly realized that they could add any keyword to their content, relevant or not.
 Content farming is harmful to Google’s overall business plan, so Google set out to fix the problem.

 Your content should not only be high quality and relevant, but fresh.
-Google ranks your site not only on quality of your content, but also the quantity.
+Google ranks your site not only on the quality of your content but also the quantity.
 If you want higher Google rankings, you must continually add fresh content to your site.

 To sum up, the content of your website must be relevant to the keywords and long tail keywords you use, must be useful to users, and must be new, or somehow relevant to a new topic.

 2. Responsive Design (a.k.a.
 Responsive Web Design; a.k.a.
 RWD)

 Responsive Design is a style of internet architecture that has recently become quite popular with programmers and web users alike.
 RWD is composed of several elements, but the idea is to create a website that responds to the needs of the target client

 A site designed with RWD in mind is more adaptable to viewing on multiple platforms, especially mobile-first platforms.
 This is an increasing trend in the world (nearly 40% of all internet traffic is on a mobile device of one kind or another) and designing different websites for different platforms is out of favor.
 Here are 5 compelling reasons why you need to redesign your website.